MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/Availability Group Database in Recovery Pending  Not Synchronizing.md

 try to bring up the database and check the Always-On status

-If you restarted the service of the SQL, databases in the current node will turn into recovery pendingn
+If you restarted the service of the SQL, databases in the current node will turn into `Recovery Pending` state.

 to resolve it force failover allow data loss on the previous primary node (AlwaysOn2)